kpunderwood6/ScreenZone_Summary/README.md

 ## Client Profile
 </div>

-**ScreenZone** is a global e-commerce company founded in 2018 selling popular electronics products.
+**Screen Zone** is a global e-commerce company founded in 2018 selling popular electronics products.
 Expanding globally, tapping into multiple marketing channels, increasing their product offering, and a consistently competitive market developed a new need to understand their presence in the e-commerce market.

 From 2019-2022, the company amassed over $28 million is sales from 87K customers.
 The current data spans multiple measures and dimensions including sales, product performance, account acquisition, marketing, operations, and customer loyalty.